 To help Google understand when to show the ads you’ll be using Dynamic Ad Targets.
 This allows you to decide whether to show these ads for the entire site or for only just a specific subsection of the site.
 Likely you’ll want to use them as just one part of your overall strategy alongside the current keyword campaigns.
 You’re not going to have to worry about dynamic search ads competing against keyword targeted ads as the keyword targeted ad will always be given the priority.

 While many advertisers can benefit from this new option, it will be especially useful to companies with large, ever changing inventories.
 It’s difficult to keep up with constant changes in stock so this will help ensure visibility for your entire product list and keep opportunities from slipping through the cracks.
 Sites selling books or car dealerships are just a couple of examples where these ads can be taken advantage of.
 While this feature isn’t going to make keyword targeting obsolete, it can be used to help strengthen your overall account.
-Dynamic Search Ads are still in Beta, but it’s diffidently something that many companies will want to test out.This entry was posted in Search Engine Marketing and tagged adwords.
+Dynamic Search Ads are still in Beta, but it’s diffidently something that many companies will want to test out.This entry was posted in Technology, Search Engine Marketing and tagged adwords.
 Bookmark the permalink.